Algety/travel-space/README.md

 * As a new visitor, I would like to see pictures from the trips to evaluate what the experience can offer me.
 * As a new visitor, I would like to be able to easily reserve a trip.
 #### Returning Visitor
+* As a returning visitor, I want to quickly find and access my account details to review past bookings and manage my preferences.
-* As a returning visitor, I want to be able to leave my reviews to share my expirience
+* As a returning visitor, I want to be able to easily navigate throughout the site to find relevant content.
+As a returning visitor, I want to access new testimonials or reviews from recent customers to reinforce my trust and confidence in the company.
+* As a returning visitor, I want to find updated galleries of photos from recent trips to relive memories and get excited about planning my next trip.
-* As a returning visitor, I want to
+* As a returning visitor, I want to leave a review on the site to share my experience and help other potential customers make informed decisions.

 ## Design
 ### Website Structure